Besides sending ssh data, the ssh protocol can tunnel other traffic between two hosts. The most common ssh tunnels are remote and local.

 This opens port 2222 on the green host, which is then port forwarding that to port 22 on the blue host.
 So if the green host were to ssh to itself on port 2222 it would then reach the blue host.

-Green host can now ssh to blue host like this:
+The green host can now ssh to the blue host like this: